OpenVPN/openvpn-build/README.rst

 **************************************************

     The "generic/patches" directory contains patches applied
-    to openvpn or its dependencies ("products") before starting the build.
+    to OpenVPN or its dependencies ("products") before starting the build.
 The product name is determined from the first part of the patch filename before a dash ("-").